VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 ## Migrating data from OpenTSDB

+`vmctl` supports the `opentsdb` mode to migrate data from OpenTSDB to VictoriaMetrics time-series database.

+See `./vmctl opentsdb --help` for details and full list of flags.

 *OpenTSDB migration is not possible without a functioning [meta](http://opentsdb.net/docs/build/html/user_guide/metadata.html) table to search for metrics/series.*

 OpenTSDB migration works like so: